awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-example.md

 Create an event source mapping in AWS Lambda\.
 This event source mapping associates the Amazon SQS queue with your Lambda function\.
 After you create this event source mapping, AWS Lambda starts polling the queue\.

 Test the end\-to\-end experience\.
 As you perform queue updates, Amazon Simple Queue Service writes messages to the queue\.
-AWS Lambda polls the queue, detects new records and executes your Lambda function on your behalf by passing events, in this case Amazon SQS messages, to the function\.
+AWS Lambda polls the queue, detects new records and invokes your Lambda function on your behalf by passing events, in this case Amazon SQS messages, to the function\.

 ## Configure the event source<a name="with-sqs-attach-notification-configuration"></a>

 To create a mapping between the specified Amazon SQS queue and the Lambda function, run the following AWS CLI `create-event-source-mapping` command\.
-After the command executes, write down or otherwise record the UUID\.
+After the command runs, write down or otherwise record the UUID\.
 You'll need this UUID to refer to the event source mapping in any other commands, for example, if you choose to delete the event source mapping\.

 ```
 $ aws lambda create-event-source-mapping --function-name ProcessSQSRecord  --batch-size 10 \